- Patient Information

 Russo GI et al Human papillomavirus and risk of prostate cancer: a systematic review and meta-analysis.
 Aging Male.
 2018 Mar 23:1-7. doi: 10.1080/13685538.2018.1455178.

-28) Exactly what types of head and neck cancers does an HPV infection cause?Open or CloseThe standard answer to this question is that HPV causes squamous cell carcinomas (SquamousCC).
+28) Exactly what types of head and neck cancers does an HPV infection cause, and what percentage of head and neck cancers are caused by HPV?Open or CloseThe standard answer to this question is that HPV causes squamous cell carcinomas (SquamousCC).
 The vast majority of head and neck cancers, whether or not they are HPV positive, are SquamousCC.
 However, I came across a pathology paper that indicated that a very small percentage of head and neck cancers (again, whether HPV positive or negative) are actually small cell carcinomas (SmallCC).
 Only a very small number of head and neck cancers have ever been shown to be SmallCC, and the outcomes for patients with HPV+ types of this cancer are much worse than for those with HPV+ SquamousCC.

 Squamous cells are thin, flat cells that are found in the tissue that forms the surface of the skin (the epidermis, which is the outermost layer of skin).
 The vast majority of head and neck cancers are SquamousCC, but the majority of SquamousCC are NOT head and neck cancers, but skin cancers.
 These skin cancers are NOT caused by HPV but by UV damage to the DNA in the skin cells.